-► Select the menu for functions for contour and point machining
+Select the menu for functions for contour and point machining

-▶ Press the CONTOUR DEF soft key.
-The TNC opens the dialog for entering the contour formula.
+- ▶ Press the contour def soft key.
+The TNC opens the dialog for entering the contour formula - ► Enter the name of the first subcontour.
+The first subcontour must always be the deepest pocket.
+Confirm with the ENT key

 - Specify via soft key whether the next subcontour is a pocket or an island.
-Confirm with the ENT key. - ► Enter the name of the second subcontour.
-Confirm with the ENT key. - ► If needed, enter the depth of the second subcontour.
-Confirm with the ENT key. - Carry on with the dialog as described above until you have entered all subcontours.
+Confirm with the ENT key - ► Enter the name of the second subcontour.
+Confirm with the ENT key - ► If needed, enter the depth of the second subcontour.
+Confirm with the ENT key - ► Carry on with the dialog as described above until you have entered all subcontours.